fbq('track', 'ViewContent');

 January Resources: books, videos, and resources for teachers for the month of January including winter, science, social studies, and Martin Luther King Jr.

-I've also put several January items into a bundle that has pretty much everything you'll need for those first few weeks back!
+I've also combined several January items into a bundle that includes pretty much everything you'll need for the first few weeks back!

 This image gives you some ideas about what's in it, but if you want a closer look, check out my preview here: January Bundle or see the image below.